aarneranta/chalmers-advanced-python/labs/lab1/README.md

 Thus, for each tram line, there is a section starting with the line number and a colon.
 After that, the stops are given together with times.
 For simplicity, each line starts from time 10:00.
-We are not interested in these times as such, but in the **transition times** between stops.
+We are not interested in these times as such, but in the **transition times** between adjacent stops.
 Thus, for instance, the transition time between Tingvallsvägen and Kaggeledstorget is 2 minutes.
 We want to store the transition times in a non-redundant way, under the following assumptions: